116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 What Is Contempt of Court?

 In the context of family law, contempt refers to willful disobedience of a court order.
-This may include a failure to follow temporary orders put in place while a divorce or child custody case is pending, as well as violations of legal obligations that will apply after a case has concluded.
-Since a settlement created by spouses or parents or a judgment put in place by a judge will be legally binding, violations of these orders may result in a person being held in contempt of court.
+This may include a failure to follow temporary orders put in place while a divorce or child custody case is pending, as well as violations of legal obligations that apply after a case has ended.
+Since a settlement created by spouses or parents or a judgment put in place by a judge is legally binding, violations of these orders may result in a person being held in contempt of court.

 Examples of Contempt in Family Law Cases